jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 13 - Incident Prevention.md

 ### What to monitor?

 #### Outbound website traffic (towards internet)

 As a minimum, this should include domain names and URLs.
-If possible though, this should extend to monitoring the full HTTP header information.
+If possible though, this should extend to monitoring the full HTTP header information, as it often provides clues to malicious activity.

-This is because initial infection and persistent connections are often ma
+This is because initial infection and persistent connections are often made through HTTP(S) traffic and could appear to come from user devices (*the most likely source*) or servers.

+#### Email traffic

+At minimum, the metadata about what is sent/received should be captured.
+If possible, both email headers and contents should be monitored - if links are visible, attempts at phishing attacks can be connected.

+#### IP connections between network and the Internet

+It is useful to capture 5-tuple metadata of the accepted connections at the edge of your network, as this shows any raw connections coming out of it.
+Interesting